Dios-Malone/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 5x5 filter sizes and depths between 24 and 64 (model.py lines 64-88)
+My model consists of a convolution neural network with 5x5 filter sizes and depths between 24 and 64 (model.py lines 64-90)

 The model includes RELU layers to introduce nonlinearity (code line 69, 72, 75, 78, 81), and the data is normalized in the model using a Keras lambda layer (code line 67).

 #### 2. Attempts to reduce overfitting in the model

-The model contains pooling layers in order to reduce overfitting (model.py lines 70, 73, 76, 79, 82).
+The model contains a dropout layer in order to reduce overfitting (model.py lines 88).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 93).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 95).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 90).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 92).

 #### 4. Appropriate training data